-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing County Fire Department Fire Protection Division (FPD) records and files.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing MM HAZ-1b.
+Conduct a Phase I Environmental Site Assessment (ESA).
+To gain a better understanding of the study area and its potential to have additional, previously unknown releases of hazardous materials or other environmental concerns, Venoco shall perform a Phase I ESA on the study area prior to issuance of land use permits, which shall incorporate information from Santa Barbara County Fire Department Fire Protection Division (FPD) records and files.
 The results of this study shall be provided to the City of Goleta, FPD, and California State Lands Commission staffs.
 Conclusions of the Phase I ESA, including any recommendation of a Phase II and subsequent investigation, shall be followed.
-Any subsequent work plans for soil and groundwater sampling shall be submitted to FPD for review and incorporated into the current and ongoing assessment under their Site Mitigation Unit Site #371. followed. existing contamination.
-MM HAZ-1c.
+Any subsequent work plans for soil and groundwater sampling shall be submitted to FPD for review and incorporated into the current and ongoing assessment under their Site Mitigation Unit Site #371.
+At PRC 421 Venoco shall conduct a Phase I ESA.
+Conclusions of the Phase I ESA, including recommendation of a Phase II and subsequent investigation, shall be followed.
+Phase I ESA will determine the likelihood of site contamination and whether subsequent investigations are necessary to quantify and remediate any existing contamination.
+CSLC, City of Goleta Prior to Project construction activities MM HAZ-1c.
 Soil Sampling.
 During construction activities at Pier 421-2 and during Pier 421-1 decommissioning and removal, all soil materials removed shall be presumed to be contaminated and handled accordingly.
 The soil materials removed from the caisson will be sampled, profiled, and disposed of or recycled according to regulatory requirements.
-During all other Project construction activities, Venoco shall continually visually monitor the soils disturbed within the construction areas to determine if there is any evidence of undiscovered contamination.
-Any soil suspected of contamination shall be contained on site in appropriate storage container, sampled, profiled, and disposed of or recycled according to regulatory requirements.
-All soils removed shall be handled in accordance with MM HAZ-1d.
-All soil sampling results shall be provided to the California State Lands Commission and City of Goleta staffs immediately upon receiving results.
-At PRC 421 Venoco shall ensure that contaminated soils, sediment, or water are disposed of properly and that a Removal Action Plan is prepared, if needed.
+During all other Project construction activities, a City of Goleta Soils Inspector/Monitor shall continually visually monitor the soils disturbed within the construction areas to determine if there is any evidence of undiscovered contamination.
+The City of At PRC 421 City of Goleta Soils Inspector/ Monitor shall ensure that contaminated soils, sediment, or water are disposed of properly and that a Removal Action Plan is prepared, if needed.
 Properly disposing of contamination will reduce the likelihood of a release to the environment.
-Upon generation of waste containing hazardous materials or contamination
+CSLC, City of Goleta Upon generation of waste containing hazardous materials or contaminatio n